 4. Always Visit Physical Office

-Never trust a property company that operates only online or over the phone.
-A physical office adds credibility and accountability.
+Never trust a property company that operates only online or via phone calls.

 - Confirms business legitimacy